Ask your plant question

 click pic to enlarge

-You may have seen the screw-pine's fruit in elaborate floral arrangements.
 Also the leaves are used in arrangements used for their tropical look and long, pointed affects.
 We saw this variegated Screw Pine at Fairchild Tropical Gardens

 What you probably have never seen is the inflorescence of the Screw Pine.
 The nuts are not the seeds.
 The nuts open into a cascade of pollen rich fiber.
 First here's the tree